 Turn, turn, turn

 As I got older, many of my great uncles and aunts climbed the stairway to heaven and the pile of remnants slowly shrank.
 I began to appreciate the home in new ways.
 The door was always open to us when we visited Sydney, and we often stayed in the vacant bedrooms when visiting my grandparents around the corner.
 I would lie in bed and study the moulded ceilings – different in every room.
 I began to notice the details – the fireplaces, the lighting fixtures, the leadlight windows and the antique furniture.
-I knew that there would come a time that the home would no longer be in Joseph hands and I attempted to commit the place to memory.
+I knew that there would come a time when the home would no longer be in Joseph hands and I attempted to commit the place to memory.

 “The house is only a thing, it’s the people and memories that count!”